eq19/feed/_drafts/identition_zone.md

 ```

 [![Mecanismo_de_Higgs_PH](https://user-images.githubusercontent.com/36441664/273429113-fb4dad06-0f01-40cc-a31e-c8740a478a7f.png)](https://en.wikipedia.org/wiki/Higgs_boson)

+Subatomic particles such as protons or neutrons, which contain two or more elementary particles, are known as composite particles.

 ```note
 The Standard Model of Particle Physics, describes for us all know fundamental interaction in nature till date, with the exception of Gravity (work on this front is going on).
 Here is a summary of the fundamental content of the standard model